WHO WE ARE

 Board of Directors

-Brian Shilton, Chair and Secretary (he/him)
+Brian Shilton, Director (he/him)

 I am happy for this opportunity to play an active role at London Cycle Link and to contribute to continuing successful efforts to make London a more pedestrian- and cycle-friendly city.
 Having lived in cities in Europe (Aachen, Germany, and Uppsala, Sweden), as well as Montreal, I know that the end result will be worth the effort: cities that emphasize walking, cycling, and public transit become much more pleasant, peaceful, and enjoyable for everybody.
 Another important factor in this regard is the growing presence of car-sharing as a means for people to access a “personal automobile” when necessary, but without having to make the financial and psychological investments of owning a car.
 Altogether, I believe that London Cycle Link, with its advocacy for cycling and cycling infrastructure, as well as providing practical means for acquiring and maintaining a bicycle (i.e., Squeaky Wheel Bike Co-op), is contributing to much more than cycling.
 Having more cyclists on the road will make London a better place for everybody!